In Basildon outside London lived two guys called Vince Clarke and Andy Fletcher.

 They played in Copenhagen June 13 and in Stockholm June 27.
 December 9 they played in Malmö and December 11 in Gothenburg.

 In April 2015 Martin Gore released an instrumental solo album called "MG".

 In October 2015 Dave Gahan released a second album where he sings with the band Soulsavers.

 In November 2016 Depeche Mode released the dvd box "Video Singles Collection".

-In February 2017 they will release the single "Where's The Revolution" and in March the album "Spirit".
+In February 2017 they released the single "Where's The Revolution" and in March the album "Spirit".

-They will play in Stockholm on May 5 and in Copenhagen on May 31.
+They played in Stockholm on May 5 and in Copenhagen on May 31.

 Depeche Mode's 50 best songs on Spotify!